naimo84/node-red-contrib-ical-events/README.md

 ## under active development

-This Node RED module gets the events from an ical-URL.
+This Node RED module gets the events from an ical-URL or from a caldav-server.

 > Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.